php-pdfbox/php-pdfbox/README.md

 # PHP pdfbox

-Forked an updated version of php-pdfbox.
+Forked and updated version of php-pdfbox.
 Can be installed via composer by adding the following lines to the 'require' section of composer.json rather than the regular php-pdfbox require mentioned under Intsallation:

 ```json
 {